Chapter 13: Living From the Neck Up

 In Part I, we wrote a full story of What Happened.

-3. What can I do to keep it from happening again, or be more prepared next time?
+- What can I do to keep it from happening again or be more prepared next time?

 This boils down to:

 So far, our writing has answered the first question.
-We wrote down what we remembered and layered in the sensory details our body carried.
+We put down what we remembered and layered in the sensory details our body carried.

-Now we turn to the second question: What did I feel?
+Now we turn to the second: What did I feel?

-It’s possible that, even while following the steps so far, you’ve been able to circle the hardest parts of past moments without landing on them.
-Or maybe, like it was for me, those memories still aren’t fully available yet—they may be suppressed.
+It’s possible that, even while following the steps so far, you’ve circled around the hardest parts of past moments without landing on them.
+Or maybe, like it was for me, those memories still aren’t fully available.
+They may be suppressed.

 Either way, the pain will surface when it’s ready.
 When it does, it helps to be prepared.

 Facing it matters because those tough memories hold missing pieces.
-Without them, we can’t move on to Part III and write a new ending—one where we meet the original challenge and overcome it.
+Without them, we can’t move on to Part III and write a new ending, one where we meet the original challenge, transform it, and re-author what it means in our life.

-When our system stops scanning for danger every second, the good things get louder.
+As our system stops scanning for danger every second, the good things get louder and the right opportunities become clearer.
+As our nervous system feels safer, it naturally opens to new possibilities.

 That’s why the heart of Embodied Wholeness Storytelling is reconnecting with the sensations in our body we didn’t fully feel back then.
-Those sensations are a doorway back to the instinctive intelligence inside our unfinished fight, flight, or freeze responses.
+Those sensations are a doorway back to the instinctive intelligence caught inside our unfinished fight, flight, freeze, or fawn responses.

-Those instincts were shoved down and boxed up, not lost.
-We need them to guide us toward the new ending.
+Those instincts were shoved down and boxed up—not lost.
+We need them to guide us toward what’s possible now.

-So Part II is about building the capacity to stay with the burn just long enough for the quieter signals to come through again.
+So Part II: Feeling What Happened is about building the capacity to stay with the burn just long enough for those quieter signals to come through again.

 That’s why, before we write the new ending, we’ll explore how to feel what’s under our pain.